aldoawp/binus-logbook-bot/README.md

 **Q: OFF days are not being handled correctly**
 - Make sure "OFF" is written exactly as "OFF" (case-sensitive)
 - Check that it's in either the Activity or Description column

+**Q: Wrong month or semester is being used**
+- Check your `LOGBOOK_MONTH` setting (use month abbreviation like SEP, OCT, etc.)
+- Verify your `INTERNSHIP_SEMESTER` setting (EVEN or ODD)
+- Make sure the month matches the semester (EVEN: FEB-AUG, ODD: SEP-JAN)

+**Q: Clock times are not working correctly**
+- Use 12-hour format with am/pm (e.g., "08:00 am", "05:00 pm")
+- Make sure to include quotes around the time values
+- Check that the format matches exactly: "HH:MM am/pm"

 ### Getting Help